CoderJackyHuang/HYBControllerTransitions/README.md

 #English Document  |  [中文文档](http://www.henishuo.com/transition-chinese-document/)

-A helpful and very useful library for controller custom transition.
+A very helpful and an very useful library for controller custom transition.

 This is an open source library for developers to use custom transition,
 including push, pop, present and dismiss.
 In the library, now has supported